 Knowing which loans you want to pay off first will help you get the most bang for your buck.
 Make a list of all of your federal and private student loans, the balances, and the interest rates.
 Then, based on your goals, weigh your options.
 You could put your lump sum payment toward your highest interest rate loans, or pay off your low-balance loans first.
-Paying off your highest interest rate loans would reduce the amount of interest you’ll pay and save you money over the life of the loan, while paying off your lowest balance loans first could save you money on your monthly payment.
-Paying off your lower-balance loans would allow you to put the money saved from a lower payment toward your other student loans, helping you to pay them off faster.
+Paying off your highest interest rate loans reduces the amount of interest you pay.
+It also saves you money over the life of the loan.
+Paying off your lowest balance loans first could save you money on your monthly payment.
+Paying off your lower-balance loans allows you to put money saved from a lower payment toward your other student loans.
+This can help you to pay them off faster.

 2. Talk to Your Loan Servicer

 Check to make sure your loan servicer knows how you want your payments applied to your student loans.
-If you pay above the minimum payment and don’t specify which loan or how you want the excess dollars to be applied, your loan servicer will most likely decide for you.
+If you pay above the minimum payment and don’t specify how you want payments applied, your loan servicer decides for you.

 Below is a sample letter put together by the Consumer Financial Protection Bureau (CFPB) that you can send to your loan servicer to ensure payments above your minimum monthly payment amount are being applied to the correct loan(s).
 For some servicers, this can be done online.

-I am writing to provide you instructions on how to apply payments when I send an amount greater than the minimum amount due.
+I am writing to provide you instructions on how to apply excess payments greater than the minimum amount due.
 Please apply payments as follows:

-- After applying the minimum amount due for each loan, any additional amount should be applied to the loan that is accruing the highest interest rate.
+- After applying the minimum amount due for each loan, apply any additional amount to the loan accruing the highest interest rate.

 - If there are multiple loans with the same interest rate, please apply the additional amount to the loan with the lowest outstanding principal balance.